 What services do paediatric occupational therapists in Footscray typically offer?

-Paediatric OTs in Footscray generally help children with daily living skills like dressing and eating, fine motor tasks such as writing and drawing, play development, and school readiness.
-Many also support sensory needs and coordination challenges.
+Paediatric OTs in Footscray generally support children with daily activities like self-care, play, and learning.
+They may help with fine motor skills, coordination, sensory needs, and school readiness.
 Some offer home visits or school consultations.
-Services vary by provider, so it's worth asking what each therapist specialises in when you contact them.
+Services vary between practitioners, so it's worth asking what specific areas they work with when you contact them about your child's needs.

 How do I know if my child needs occupational therapy?